Institute-of-Emerging-Careers/placements-portal/README.md

 ```
 If it does not exist, create it now.

+##### Important
+- Once the database is created, also create a table inside the database.
-**Important:** Once created, close the backend container group using Docker Desktop or by pressing `Ctrl+C` in the terminal where the shell script was running, and then start it again by running the `./dockerDevStart.sh` script.
-Now once again log into the mariadb cli and confirm that restarting the container did not wipe the database.
+- Now close the backend container group using Docker Desktop or by pressing `Ctrl+C` in the terminal where the shell script was running
+- Now start it again by running the `./dockerDevStart.sh` script.
+- Now once again log into the mariadb cli and confirm that restarting the container did not wipe the database and table.